Oh dear. That’s the first thought that crossed my mind when I turned this thing on. Oh dear, what have I gotten myself into.

 But damn, the software.
 The instant I turned it on I was greeted by a custom setup wizard thing.
 Sony has seen fit to come up with their own software for the setup, and that’s probably fine.
 It asks me to sign in to some Sony stuff and whatever, I can skip it.

 Then the phone boots and it’s like we’re running Android 2 again.
-Everything’s pokey icons and stupid animated wallpapers that look like nothing anyone would ever classify as good design.
+Everything’s pokey icons and stupid animated wallpapers that look like what you’d expect from a flagship.
 The launcher’s customised, the drawer’s customised, the settings are customised to the point that I can’t even find where to set up my Google account.